-- your Spouse, as defined in Section 15, Glossary; - Surviving Spouse or Domestic Partner of a Retiree who was a Covered Person at the time of the Retiree's death; - your or your Spouse's unmarried child who is under age 25, including a natural child, stepchild, or a legally adopted child.(A Dependent also includes a child for whom health care earnings is required through a Qualified Medical Child Support Order or other courts or administrative order); or - your unmarried child under age 25 who is a Dependent as defined by the IRS and also not regularly employed on a full-time basis, and primarily dependent on you for support.
+- your Spouse, as defined in Section 15, Glossary; - Surviving Spouse or Domestic Partner of a Retiree who was a Covered Person at the time of the Retiree's death; - your or your Spouse's unmarried child who is under age 25, including a biological child, stepchild, or a legally adopted child.
+(A Dependent also includes a child for whom health care earnings is required through a Qualified Medical Child Support Order or other courts or administrative order); or - an unmarried child under age 25, who is the Employee's dependent, as defined by the IRS, and also, not regularly employed on a full-time basis, and primarily dependent on the employee for support.